March in global missions history: It happened today!

 - March 23, 332 -- Gregory the Illuminator, who converted a nation before Constantine even

-embraced Christianity, dies.
-Under Gregory's ministry, King Tiridates of Armenia was converted.
+embraced Christianity, died.
+Under Gregory's ministry, King Tiridates of Armenia was

-When much of the kingdom followed suit, Christianity was established as the national religion
+converted.
+When much of the kingdom followed suit, Christianity was established as the

-- March 24, 1927 -- Chinese Communists seize Nanking.
-Missionary John E. Williams is
+- March 24, 1927 -- Chinese Communists seize Nanking, killing missionary John E. Williams.

-killed.
-A little more than twenty years later the communists would take control of the whole
+A little more than twenty years later the communists took control of the whole country and

 - March 25, 2004 -- Funeral in Cary, North Carolina for Baptist